Gangezilla/readings/web-application-hackers-handbook/2-core-defense-mechanisms.md

 Anyone designing an app must assume it'll be targeted by dedicated and skilled attackers.
 A key function of the app's security mechanism is being able to handle and react to these attacks in a controlled way.
 These mechanisms are defensive and offensive and designed to frustrate an attacker as much as possible and notify the owners sufficiently.

 ### Handling Errors

+A key defense mechanism is for the app to handle unexpected errors gracefully and recover or present suitable error messages.
+Overly verbose error messages can aid attackers, especially if they're unhandled and display huge error messages.
+Unexpected errors often point to defects within the app's defenses that can be addressed at the source if the app's owner has enough info.

+### Maintaining Audit Logs

+Audit logs are valuable when investigating intrusion attempts.
+In any app you should log these:

+- All events relating to the authentication functionality, like successful and failed login and change of password.
+- Key transactions like credit card payments and funds transfers.
+- Access attempts that are blocked by access control mechanisms.
+- Any requests containing known attack strings that indicate overtly malicious intentions.

+In many security-critical apps, every client request is logged in full, providing a complete forensice record to investigate any incidents.
+Logs usually contain time, IP address, user's account.
+In terms of attack surface, poorly protected audit logs can provide a gold mine of info to an attacker.

+### Alerting Administrators

+A well designed alerting mechanism should let admins know about what's going on, and would usually include:

+- usage anaomalies, like large numbers of requests coming from a single IP
+- business anomalies, like an unusual number of funds transfers
+- requests containing known attack strings
+- requests where data thats hidden from ordinary users has been modified.

+### Reacting to Attacks

+As well as alerting admins, many apps have built-in mechanisms to react defensively to malicious users.
+For example, they might respond increasingly slowly to the attacker's requests or terminate their session.
+These measures won't deter everyone, but it will casual attackers and buy time for admins to monitor the situation.
+This isn't a substitute to fixing any vulnerabilities, but it's helpful.

+## Managing the Application

+In many apps, admin functions are implemented in the app itself.
+Where this is the case, admin mechanisms represent a critical part of the apps attack surface.
+Its primary attraction is as a vehicle for privilege escalation, such as:

+- Weaknesses in the auth mechanism may enable an attacker to gain admin access, effectively compromising the entire app.
+- Many apps don't implement effective access control of some of their admin functions.
+An attacker may find a means of creating a new user account with powerful privileges.
+- Admin functionality often involves displaying data that came from ordinary users.
+Any cross-site scripting flaws within the admin interface can lead to compromise of a user session that's guaranteed to have powerful privileges.
+- Admin functionality is often subjected to less rigorous security testing because it's suers are trusted.

+## Summary

+Despite their differences, virtually all web apps employ the same core security mechanisms.
+These mechanisms represent an app's primary defenses.
+The vulnerabilities we'll examine in this book arise from defects within these core mechanisms.
+Of these components, the mechanisms for handling user access and user input are the most important and should receive most of your attention when targeting an application.
+Defects in these mechanisms often lead to complete compromise of the app enabling you to access data belonging to other users, perform unauthorised actions and inject arbitrary code and commands.

+## Questions:

+1: Because a weakness in either auth, session management or access control can often be a backdoor to bypass the other security mechanisms.
+2: A session token is a thing that is transmitted in HTTP requests that's used to identify a session, and a session is a temporary information interchange between two or more communicating devices.
+3: It's not always possible to use a whitelist based approach because things can still slip through the cracks.
+4: Because it can be used as a vehicle for privilege escalation.